jaspector

 A construction permit is required for all construction, enlargement, repair, renovation, alteration, reconstruction, demolition, or change of use.

+Not all construction work requires a permit in Ewing Township, NJ.
 The following work is generally exempt: Day-to-day repairs and improvements including painting, window and door replacement using new material of same dimensions, and carpet installations.
 Note: Verify your specific project with the Construction Office before proceeding.
 Additional exemptions as defined by the New Jersey Uniform Construction Code may apply.
+When in doubt, confirm with the local building department before starting work.